-Looking for affordable music for your video?
+Looking for affordable royalty free music for your video?
 These resources offer the quality tracks you need.

 Top Image via Shutterstock.

 One of the realities of video editing is that you need music, and you can’t just take it from anywhere.
 You need legally licensed music to avoid lawsuits or other legal issues.
 The problem for many video editors is the cost.
 Most working filmmakers don’t have the money it takes to license well-known radio hits.
 If you fall into this category, you might understand the challenges of finding licensing agreements for quality music you can afford.
 Let’s take a look at some of the best stock music resources for your next project.

 One of the best resources for royalty free music online is PremiumBeat.
 With a curated library covering genres such as classical, ambient, jazz, and even dubstep, this is a powerful resource for any type of project.
 Licenses range from $49 to $199, and in terms of quality, PremiumBeat is top dog and adding new tracks daily.
 Included with your purchase are 15-, 30-, and 60-second cuts of the song to fit any video length.
 Also, a loops set feature allows you to extend your song or video as long as you want.

 On top of the music selection, PremiumBeat also offers a giant selection of sound effects.
 From fart sounds, to gun shots, to impact sounds, the library goes on and on and even features sound effects packages for editors who need similar effects in bulk.

 Much like PremiumBeat, Shutterstock’s library is chock full of genres, offering all types of music for video editors.
 With a comparable price to PremiumBeat, this resource offers a different selection of artists and genres that are more dynamic in style and range than your average music website.
 You can also filter your search by vocal or instrumental tracks to save time.